nfragav/showgify.js/README.md

 ### OS Instructions :penguin:

-For your preferred OS, your just have to install node.js following [this guide](https://nodejs.org/en/download/package-manager).
+For your preferred OS, you just have to install `node.js` following [this guide](https://nodejs.org/en/download/package-manager).

 ### Running the Server :laptop: